The Outbreak of Thermal Pollution

 Increased Toxins in the Water

 One damaging side effect of dumping wastewater is the toxins it contains.
-The accumulation of toxins in water can directly affect the emergence of thermal pollution in the area.
+The accumulation of toxins in water can directly contribute to thermal pollution in the area.
 Another is chemical pollution, which is an unpredictable side effect of using water for cooling.

-Consequently, harmful chemicals such as solvents, fuel oil, and heavy metals are dumped into lakes, rivers, and other bodies of water.
+Consequently, harmful chemicals, including solvents, fuel oil, and heavy metals, are dumped into lakes, rivers, and other bodies of water.

 Likewise, a nuclear power plant is also known to produce radioactive cooling water.
 In retrospect, all these pose toxic effects on plants and animals, resulting in poisoning, mutations, and pasteurization. -